awsdocs/amazon-lumberyard-user-guide/doc_source/network-replicas-binding.md

 **Notes**
 + If the `AZ_COMPONENT` definition change is missing, the `NetBindingComponent` does not recognize the component when it checks for components to add to the replica\.
-+ If the `SerializeContext` definition is missing, the master replica still functions correctly\.
++ If the `SerializeContext` definition is missing, the primary replica still functions correctly\.
 However, the proxy cannot match the IDs because it is not serialized as an `AzFramework::NetBindable` interface\.
 + Changes to these definitions require a re\-export of levels for the static IDs to match correctly\.

 ## Network Binding Function Details<a name="network-replicas-binding-details"></a>